 At the end of 2017 Crown Resorts agreed to sell most of their shares in CrownBet for $150 million.
-They came out with a public announcement on the matter stating that they are planning on finalizing the sale by the end of February, this year.
+They came out with a public announcement on the matter stating that they are planning on finalizing the sale by the end of February, 2018.

 Crown Resort has an ongoing sales series, this sale included.
-This way they can afford the building of $1.5 billion Barangaroo Crown Sydney Hotel Resort, among other assets and casino properties all around Melbourne and Perth.
+This way they can afford the building of $1.5 billion Barangaroo Crown Sydney Hotel Resort, among other assets and casino properties all around Perth and Melbourne both.

-The sale series include the sale of some joint-venture casinos in Macau that happened at the beginning of last year, as well as, the sale of a vacant lot in Las Vegas where they were supposed to build a new casino property.
+The sale series include the sale of some Macao-based joint-venture casinos that happened at the beginning of last year, as well as, their selling their vacant lot in Las Vegas where they were supposed to build from scratch a new casino property.
 There are also the sales of a stake in gaming giant Caesars Entertainment Corporation, and two floors of its luxury Sydney development.

-This last deal had Crown Resorts selling their 62% of the shares in CrownBet to investors including CrownBet CEO, Matthew Tripp.
+This last deal had Crown Resorts selling their 62% of the shares in CrownBet to investors, among which, CrownBet CEO, Matthew Tripp.